paws-r/paws/paws.common/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were one NOTE, no ERRORs or WARNINGs.

+NOTE: Days since last update: 5

 We apologize for submitting another update within 30 days.
 We would like to fix a serious bug introduced in the last version.